Nithouson/regreg/README.md

 # Overview

 This software aims to delineate spatial regimes (geographically connected regions with varying coefficients across regions) in the context of linear regression models.
-Please read our paper for more details:
+Please refer to our paper for more details:
 Hao Guo, Andre Python, Yu Liu.
 Extending regionalization algorithms to explore spatial process heterogeneity. [arXiv preprint](https://arxiv.org/abs/2206.09429), 2022.

 # Environment & Dependencies